pestipona/pestipona/README.md

 Full Stack Developer
 --------------------

 I've been an IT professional for over 7 years.
-I started out in Cybersecurity as a pen tester and incident response person for the Department of Defense (DoD).
+I started out in Cybersecurity as a pen tester and incident response officer for the Department of Defense (DoD).
 After working for 2 years in this field I transferred over to Software Development.
 I've been working as a software developer for 5 years.
 I started with C++ as a back end developer then moved on to writing code in Java and Python.
 I've developed a couple of games on Java, as well as some front-end applications using Python.
 This year I started to learn more about front end programming using JavaScript and Node JS.
 I also designed a couple of web pages using HTML & CSS.
 I'm planning to focus more on front end development, but my goal is to be a full-stack developer.

 *   🌍  I'm based in Maryland
 *   🖥️  See my portfolio at [https://pestipona.github.io/](http://www.linkedin.com/in/paulestipona)